bolyche/bolyche.github.io/_posts/2023-09-26-When-You-Have-A-Hammer-2.md

 ### Grouping Databases

-There are different ways to classify or group databases together.
+There are different ways to classify or group databases together, for example:

-The following table shows some of the groupings

 <style>
 table, th, td {